Human Resources Policies

 - Keys and Equipment

-To outline the things that a faculty or staff member should know about group life insurance, healthcare, retirement contributions and other matters if he or she leaves University employment prior to retirement.
+To outline the things that a faculty or staff member should know about group life insurance, healthcare, retirement contributions and other matters if they leaves University employment prior to retirement.

 Protection in this plan stops 31 days after the end of the pay period in which the resignation becomes effective.
 The employee's University policy can be converted to an individual policy without a medical examination if application is made within this 31 day period.

-A faculty or staff member should contact any agent of the Prudential Insurance Company if he or she wishes to take advantage of the conversion privilege.
+A faculty or staff member should contact the group life insurance povider if they wish to take advantage of the conversion privilege.

 NOTE: An individual who desires to continue life insurance and is in good health may be able to obtain more desirable coverage by contacting a representative of any commercial insurance company.
 This is because converted policies are limited to one type.
 The amount which may be converted is limited to the amount in force immediately prior to termination.